 This may seem like a case of obsessive-compulsive disorder, but it’s not so far from absurd skeptics will have us believe.
 A lot of us today hold to these same concepts of ritual purity, even if we do so unconsciously.
 If you don’t like chewing gum from under the table, or if you’re like me and don’t like mixing peas and corn with your potato, then you too hold to this same concept, although in a much more trivial manner.

-In a world on the edge of destruction, these reminders were needed in order to maintain a sense of order, and this order was purposed to reflect a holy deity who was worthy of such unflinching adoration and worship.
+In a world on the edge of destruction, these reminders were needed in order to maintain a sense of order and gratitude, and this order was purposed to reflect a holy deity who was worthy of such unflinching adoration and worship.
 Anything apart from this order was unfit to be an offering.

 For a more detailed analyse of the laws of ritual purity, refer to this article by scholar Joe Sprinkle: http://www.biblestudytools.com/dictionaries/bakers-evangelical-dictionary/clean-unclean.html